Deamo78/BPSLR-Project/Documentation.md

 - Port-security will cause a port to transition to a shutdown state if the limit of 4 MAC addresses is exceeded
 - Use the show running-config to check that MAC addresses are sticking

-- ACL to restrict VTY lines to management IP addresses on internal network
 - Check with Steve about vty line numbers (0-4 vs 5-15)

+ACL to restrict VTY lines to management IP addresses on internal network:

 ```
 ip access-list standard ADMIN-MGMT